JitCh-gdev/PacHaunt/README.md

 Controls
 WASD  Move

-Shift + WASD  Run (Consumes stamina)
+Shift + WASD : Run (Consumes stamina)

-Mouse  Look around
+Mouse:  Look around

-E  Hide inside wooden cabinets to avoid Pac-Man.
+E : Hide inside wooden cabinets to avoid Pac-Man.

 Additional Features for Testing:
 To quickly check the gameplay for project submission, two cheat buttons have been added:

-C  Reveal the maze solution on the minimap.
+C : Reveal the maze solution on the minimap.

-T  Instantly teleport to the maze exit.
+T : Instantly teleport to the maze exit.

 --------------------------------------------------------------------